 It is often unclear when Apple will announce a new model, a move which invariably causes previous models to come down in price.
 Delaying your purchase until late spring or summer will also extend the warranty period to cover two full school years if you choose the extended coverage option.

-For the 2017-18 school year, any iPad model that is able to run the latest iOS version (currently 10.2.1) is compatible with the School's iPad program.
-We strongly recommend a newer generation iPad (iPad Air or newer).
-The iPad 2 model is no longer meeting the requirements of the program and is no longer compatible or recommended.
+For the 2017-18 school year, any iPad model that is able to run the latest iOS version (currently 10.3 .1) is compatible with the School's iPad program.

 We highly recommend the purchase of AppleCare+ for your iPad.
 It extends your hardware repair coverage and technical support from one to two years from your original purchase date and adds coverage for up to two incidents of accidental damage (with a service fee).
 For example, if a student drops her iPad in a puddle on the way to school, it can be fixed or replaced for a fraction of the original cost.
 AppleCare+ does not cover lost or stolen iPads, and we suggest the iPad be added to your home or rental insurance policy for added protection.